-The quantity $\|P_{\F, \G}\|$ then generalizes $pb(\F)$, since $P_{\F} = P_{\F,\F}$.
-This sort of invariant (an instance of which was already considered in \cite{P3}) could be interpreted as a measure of the level of "Poisson noncommutativity" or of "Poisson interaction" of the two partitions of unity, so that $pb(\F) \simeq pb(\F, \F)$ becomes a measure of "Poisson self-interaction".
-Buhovsky--Logunov--Tanny proved that for partitions of unity $\F$ and $\mathcal{G}$ respectively subordinated to open covers $\U = \{U_1, \dots, U_N\}$ and $\V = \{V_1, \dots, V_L\}$ of $(M, \omega)$ constituted of displaceable open sets,
+The quantity $\|P_{\F, \GG}\|$ then generalizes $pb(\F)$, since $P_{\F} = P_{\F,\F}$.
+This sort of invariant (an instance of which was already considered in \cite{P3}) could be interpreted as a measure of Poisson non-commutativity of (or of Poisson interaction between) the two partitions of unity, so that $pb(\F) \simeq pb(\F, \F)$ becomes a measure of Poisson self-interaction.
+Buhovsky--Logunov--Tanny proved that for partitions of unity $\F$ and $\mathcal{G}$ respectively subordinate to open covers $\U = \{U_1, \dots, U_N\}$ and $\V = \{V_1, \dots, V_L\}$ of $(M, \omega)$ consisting of displaceable open sets,

 which readily implies